-Plans to build a casino, resort, and tribal center would have led to increased traffic volumes on the surrounding roadways and on the NW La Center Road/I-5 interchange in La Center, Washington, causing the interchange to be under capacity and therefore, unsafe and inefficient.
+Plans to build a casino, resort, and tribal center would have led to increased traffic volumes on surrounding roadways and on the NW La Center Road/I-5 interchange in La Center, Washington, causing the interchange to be under capacity and therefore unsafe and inefficient.

-Working with the Cowlitz Tribe, Washington Department of Transportation (WSDOT), and City of La Center, Kittelson led a multidisciplinary team that planned, designed, and constructed a new interchange, and modified the nearby roadway network.
-Kittelson prepared documents to meet NEPA requirements, the interchange justification report, and traffic impact analysis report.
+Working with the Cowlitz Tribe, the Washington Department of Transportation (WSDOT), and the City of La Center, Kittelson led a multidisciplinary team that planned, designed, and constructed a new interchange and modified the nearby roadway network.
+Kittelson prepared the interchange justification report, traffic impact analysis report, and documents to meet NEPA requirements.
 Several alternatives were developed to address traffic volumes and closely spaced roads.
 Using multi-agency workshops and unique public outreach activities, the team developed interchange concepts, traffic control plans, an access management approach, and local circulation alternatives.

 A New Freeway Interchange in Just 10 Months

-By establishing an open and collaborative planning and design process, the constructed improvements support long-term traffic demands, and pedestrian and bicycle activities.
-The improvements have resulted in lower maintenance costs, improved aesthetics, a gateway to the City of La Center and Cowlitz Reservation, and better safety for the traveling public.
+An open and collaborative planning and design process led to constructed improvements that support long-term traffic demands and pedestrian/bicycle activities.
+The improvements have also resulted in lower maintenance costs, improved aesthetics, a gateway to the City of La Center and Cowlitz Reservation, and better safety for the traveling public.